rhielab/3Dgenome/figure_script_V2/figure2/README.md

 ### 2C.
 Fractions of loops that have different lengths (distances) found from Hi-C 1 billion, Micro-C 1 billion, 2 billion, and 3 billion data are shown.

-We used ```category_loop_distance.sh``` to classify a specific loop data into different loop distance categoires. (<200kb, 200kb-400kb, 400kb-600kb, 600kb-800kb, 800kb-1Mb, > 1Mb) and summarize the fraction of each category.
+We used a bash script ```category_loop_distance.sh``` to classify a specific loop data into different loop distance categoires. (<200kb, 200kb-400kb, 400kb-600kb, 600kb-800kb, 800kb-1Mb, > 1Mb) and summarize the fraction of each category.
 To use this script:

 ```
 bash category_loop_distance.sh \